5 tips to handle weight gain during that time of that month

 Snack with unsalted nuts and seeds: Unsalted nuts and seeds are not just a healthy snack but also a good source of fiber, protein and magnesium - the 3 elements that play a role in controlling food craves.

 Replace chicken with red meat: During the time of menstruation, it is advised to increase your iron consumption.
 Low iron status due to blood loss can lead to feeling more tired and fatigued.
 A nice lean piece of red meat can prevent that.
+Meat delivery services are invented to easily get one.

 Add spinach to your salad: Spinach is a very healthy vegetable, rich in several vitamins and minerals.
 It contains iron and magnesium and therefore helps maintaining iron status and controlling food craves.